InnerSourceCommons/innersourcecommons.org/content/about/board/_index.md

 {{< board-member name="Jacob Green" image="/images/about/Jacob_Green.png" >}}
 Jacob Green, the founder of Mosslabs.io, is an open source artist, strategist & systems builder working to expand the impact and application of Open Source in society globally.
 Hailing from Baltimore, passionate about open source in cities & universities, and working to connect institutions via open source.
 Prior to Mosslabs.io, Jacob was Director of Strategic Initiatives at LTNGlobal, building a unique global video transport network from the ground up and from first principles.
 {{< /board-member >}}

+{{< board-member name="Klaas-Jan Stol" image="/images/about/KlaasJan_Stol.png" >}}
+Klaas-Jan Stol is a lecturer with University College Cork, Ireland, a Funded Investigator with Lero, the Science Foundation Ireland Research Centre for Software, and a Scientific Advisor with SINTEF, Norway.
+As an academic, he conducts research on contemporary software development approaches, as well as human and organizational aspects.
+He has long had an interest in InnerSource, and has published several papers on the topic.
+Klaas holds a PhD from the University of Limerick.
+{{< /board-member >}}

+{{< board-member name="Sebastian Spier" image="/images/about/Sebastian_Spier.png" >}}
+Bio of Sebastian here.
+{{< /board-member >}}

+{{< board-member name="Tom Sadler" image="/images/about/Tom_Sadler.png" >}}
+Bio of Tom here.
+{{< /board-member >}}